AmirDaliri/PizzaDelivery/README.md

 # Pizza Delivery

 Pizza Delivery is an open source sample app with robust and professional features.
 This is a fully realized built entirely in Swift.
-There are over 80 different apps accepted to the app store using this code!

 <p align="center">